 Throughout this flood of reviews of SPF creams, you will notice a pattern … the majority of my sunscreen protection is SPF 50+ with mineral filters.

-As I have sensitive, reactive skin with AD, I simply find mineral sunscreens to be better for my poor skin.
-Chemical filters tend to irritate while mineral soothe.
-So it really is no brainer for me.
+As I have sensitive, reactive skin with atopic dermatitis (eczema), I simply find mineral sunscreens to be better for my poor skin.
+Chemical filters tend to irritate while minerals soothe.
+So it really is a no brainer for me.
 Aesthetics was sacrificed on the altar of comfort.

-But my husband says he is way to fury for mineral protection so chemical sunscreens with high UVA are definitively getting their 5 minutes of fame. :P
+But my husband says he is way too fury for mineral protection so chemical sunscreens with high UVA are definitively getting their 5 minutes of fame. :P

 Prices are higher in the EU for Australian Gold products than in the USA, which is kind of natural as Australian Gold is the USA brand.